Home » Recipe Index » Desserts

 • A vegan version could feature finely cubed, extra firm tofu instead of cottage cheese.

-Will other fruits work well in this recipe?
+Will other fruits work in this lime jello salad recipe?

 Other fruits will work great in this recipe.
 You can include other fruits along with pineapple or instead of it.
 Other great fruits to consider are canned mandarin oranges, chopped apple, or pear bits.